Florida’s statute of limitations sets the deadlines for when a lawsuit must be filed. Florida courts can dismiss a case if it is filed too late.

 What is the statute of limitations for credit card debt in Florida?

-The statute of limitations for credit card debt in Florida is four years.
-Because debts based on open accounts, such as credit cards, have a statute of limitations of four years, the credit card issuer has four years from the date of a missed payment to file a lawsuit against you.
+The statute of limitations for credit card debt in Florida is five years.
+Because debts based on written contracts have a five-year statute of limitations of five years, the credit card issuer has five years from the date of a missed payment to file a lawsuit against you.

 What’s the statute of limitations for medical debt in Florida?